Dosa Batter is a batter mostly used to make plain dosa or masala dosa all across South India or North India.

 Watch these video recipes for more help:

-I always had on mind to post this article on making dosa batter and finally I am posting the secrets on making a delicious restaurant style dosa making procedure recipe.
+I always had on mind to post this article on making batter to make dosas and finally I am posting the secrets on making a delicious restaurant style dosa making procedure recipe.

 We always try to get perfect dosas but despite many attempts we don’t get perfect dosas and if this article is followed well then one can easily make hotel style dosa or south indian style dosa at home be it a plain dosa or masala dosa or onion dosa with this batter.

-Making dosa batter is a long process but is worth when we get the perfect dosa and it tastes best when eaten with certain chutneys like onion tomato chutney, green chilli chutney, coconut chutney, peanut chutney .
+Making idli batter or any tiffin batter is a long process but is worth when we get the perfect dosa and it tastes best when eaten with certain chutneys like onion tomato chutney, coconut chutney, peanut chutney .

 It requires a few ingredients but when the batter is ready it is very important to ferment the batter for a long time.

-Points to be noted while making dosa batter:
+Points to be noted while making batter for dosa:

 1. The ratio of rice and urad dal(mina pappu/black gram) should always be 2:1.